 Nine coal seams that contain coal resources are found in the resource area.
 The B Coal Seam contains 80% of the resource, followed by the F Coal Seam (8%) and E Coal Seam (7%) with the remaining coal seams containing smaller portions.
 The B Coal Seam is found throughout the resource area, has an average resource thickness of 34.2 metres and range from 6.2 to 60.5 metres thick including several, mostly thin partings.
 The known depth to the B Coal Seam varies from 27.7 to 266.8 metres but is probably even shallower in the northwest corner of the license.
 Other coal seams (formerly the Upper Coal Seams) are found above the B Coal Seam.
 These coal seams have a thinner resource thickness (0 to 16.0 metres) and are less extensive yet contain significant resources also.
-A representative cross section is presented in Figure 4.
+A representative cross section is presented in Figure 5.
 The coal seams are black, friable, readily slake and have poor competency.
 The partings are poorly indurated and have a moderate slake potential.
 The overburden is also poorly indurated with a moderate slake potential but contains few structural discontinuities.
 The coal seams are moderate grade low rank thermal coals.
-The thickness-weighted average in-place assay (as-received basis) of the sampled coal seams (A. B and C Coal Seam) within the resource area is 36.5% moisture.
-10.1% ash.
-3,636 kcal/kg heating value, and 0.6% sulphur (Table 10).
+The thickness-weighted average in-place assay (as-received basis) of the sampled coal seams (A, B and C Coal Seam) within the resource area is 36.5% moisture, 10.1% ash, 3,636 kcal/kg heating value, and 0.6% sulphur (Table 10).
 Their agglutinating properties have not been assayed, but the coals are expected to be non-agglutinating.
 The apparent ASTM rank of the coal is between Subbituminous C and B based on the moist, mineral matter-free gross calorific value of core sample assays.

-Table 10 Khavtgai Uul Weighted Average A, B and C Coal Seam Quality (as-received basis) 36.54 10.10 3,636 0.59
+Table 10 Khavtgai Uul Weighted Average A, B and C Coal Seam Quality

+Short Proximate Analysis (1)

+Parameter Moisture Ash Heating Value Total Su (wt. %) (wt. %) (kcal/kg) (wt. %

+36.54 10.10 3,636 0.59